 It’s a self-fulfilling prophecy.

-What about the flipside?
-Have you ever found yourself telling someone they were too old for something?
+What about the flip side?
+Have you ever found yourself telling someone that he or she was too old for something?
 If so, I bet you were coming from a well-intentioned, concerned place.

 You can’t take up surfing, grandpa!
 You’re too old!

 But if grandpa listened, that would be another self-fulfilling prophecy.
 When we unquestioningly accept and follow ideas about what behavior is kosher for old people, then we become the old people we envision.
 Not only does this confirm our own ageist beliefs, it fuels others’ age biases too when they see us acting out the stereotype.